Lead Testing in School and Child Care Program Drinking Water (SDWA 1464(d))

 Fiscal Year 2018 In FY 18 grant funding was not awarded.

-Fiscal Year 2019 In FY19 funding will support projects that encourage the voluntary testing for lead in drinking water primarily serving children in schools and child care facilities.
-Funding will support efforts to identify best practices for developing lead testing in schools and child care facilities nationally to reduce the lead exposure in drinking water for this vulnerable population.
-Funding will support the efforts to meet the priority of reducing lead in drinking water as part of their overall plans for maintaining healthy learning environments for vulnerable populations such as children in schools and child care facilities.
+Fiscal Year 2019 In FY19 funding supported projects that encouraged the voluntary testing for lead in drinking water primarily serving children in schools and child care facilities.
+Funding supported efforts to identify best practices for developing lead testing in schools and child care facilities nationally to reduce the lead exposure in drinking water for this vulnerable population.
+Funding supported the effort to meet the priority of reducing lead in drinking water as part of their overall plans for maintaining healthy learning environments for vulnerable populations such as children in schools and child care facilities.

 Authorization